 FIRST continued to grow and by 1992 programs and services had become too demanding to be administered by a volunteer Board supported by an administrative assistant.
 FIRST hired its first paid executive director, then in a part-time position.
 She made great strides toward effecting the transition, as well as accomplishing a great deal in the area of legislative advocacy - particularly regarding the National Ichthyosis Registry.
 FIRST's next Executive Director, the father of an affected child, accepted the reins of the foundation and continued to expand the reach of FIRST.
 He increased membership, and more importantly, the services FIRST was able to offer its members, through improvements in the quarterly newsletter, the Ichthyosis Focus, and with his wife, expanded the Regional Support Network.

 As FIRST continued to grow and expand programs and commitment to advocacy, its national office was moved to the Philadelphia area in 1995, to allow better access to the Washington, DC area.
 FIRST became more involved with the Coalition of Skin Disease Advocates, the Alliance of Genetic Support Groups and made our presence known on the World Wide Web.

-FIRST continues to be based in the Philadelphia area and is staffed by Chief Executive Officer, Jean Pickford and 4 full-time professional staff.
+FIRST continues to be based in the Philadelphia area and is staffed by Acting Executive Executive Director, Moureen Wenik and 3 full-time professional staff.
 FIRST's CEO, staff, Board of Directors and Medical Advisors continue to increase the range and quality of the programs and services that the Foundation offers its members.